 What Are the Benefits of Sleep?
 10 Key Questions Answered

-There is an entire culture of self-sacrifice, there is a fetishization of disciplined hard work where we get rid of rest, relaxation, and sleep, completely forgetting about the long term benefits of sleep.
+There is an entire culture of self-sacrifice; there is a fetishization of disciplined hard work where we get rid of rest, relaxation, and sleep, completely forgetting about the long-term benefits of sleep.
 As a result, a lot of people don’t get enough sleep.
 However, all of this should lead to some goal.
 Whether it be success or just a better, more balanced life, sacrificing sleep won’t help you achieve these goals.

 First things first—healing.
 The healing power of sleep should not be understated.
-Research has shown that rats that have been deprived of sleep have far lesser healing capabilities compared to rats who, indeed, had enough sleep.
+Research has shown that rats that have been deprived of sleep have far lesser healing capabilities compared to rats who had enough sleep.
 Their immune systems were weaker, having fewer white blood cells, leading to issues like succumbing to infections more often.

 Next on the list of sleep benefits is growth.
 Namely, during NREM3 (non-rapid eye movement) sleep, increased growth hormone levels have been noticed.
 Now, the growth hormone is vital for the regeneration and repair of tissue, as well as just general growth and development of the body.

 For example, growing children spend more time in the NREM3 phase of sleep, as should athletes who constantly bombard their bodies with exercise.
 In fact, metabolic activity during sleep is actually anabolic, meaning it leads to growth and regeneration.